Frequently Asked Questions

-11) Is it painful?
 Some patients report only a small amount of discomfort associated with a hair transplant.
 We use a local anesthetic in the area that we will be working with.
 If you feel any aching feeling during the operation, we can give you a pain relief medication to take the edge off.
 Many hair restoration patients report no pain whatsoever.

 It will take about four to six months after your hair restoration procedure to see new growth.

 Absolutely!
 Our hair restoration consultant will meet with you and show you first hand the results we achieve at QCHR.
 Regardless of whether or where you elect to have hair restoration surgery, we strongly recommend that you meet with a consultant who has had hair restoration surgery before scheduling your procedure.
 You need to see for yourself what a hair restoration surgeon can achieve and learn first hand what is involved.
 The more you know, the better prepared you will be and the better your experience will be when and if you decide the time is right for you to have surgery yourself.